benrodenhaeuser/benrodenhaeuser.github.io/content/_posts/2018-06-01-sinatra-from-scratch.md

 end
 ```

-The gist is this: every `use` statement in our code adds a middleware node to the `@middleware` array (for this to work, we need to *delegate* `use` statements from `main` to `Frankie::Application`, as described in [part 01][15]).
+The gist is this: every `use` statement in our code adds a middleware node to the `@middleware` array (for this to work, we need to *delegate* `use` statements from `main` to `Frankie::Application`, as described earlier).
 As a `@prototype` object is newly created (making use of the `Rack::Builder` class), all those nodes are „wired up“, with a `Frankie::Application` instance fronting the middleware chain.
 Note that the `@prototype` object is created only once and stored in the `@prototype` class instance variable.
 The next time around, `prototype` will return the value of that variable, rather than setting up the middleware chain again.

 While this is clearly the right approach, it points to a problem for our earlier way of creating a new instance of `Frankie::Application` on every incoming request.
 Namely, once the middleware chain is set up as above, a specific instance of `Frankie::Application` will persistently front the middleware chain, i.e., it will survive across requests.
 After all, it’s stored as part of the middleware configuration in the `prototype` object.
 The question then is how to reinstate the „one instance per request“ principle in this context.